 Don’t you love all those cool calendars that you see on Pinterest?
 Wish you could do it?
 Well, creating a printable calendar in PowerPoint is so easy.
 I promise.
 Ready to try it out and start making your own?
 Follow this step-by-step guide, and you’ll have one pronto.

 Printable calendar in PowerPoint

 I have the Office 365 app installed on my laptop, so the screenshots I share may differ slightly, but the idea is pretty much the same.
-Also, you can make these in Google Sheets!
+Also, you can make these in Google Slides!

 Step 1: Getting started

 After you open PowerPoint, you will want to create a new blank presentation.
 You can use a template and search for a calendar, but it is just as easy to do it yourself!